Covid travel: Seven locations moved to Covid travel green list

 The changes will come into force at 04:00BST on Monday.

 Travellers coming from green list countries do not have to quarantine when they come back to the UK - whether or not they have had two doses of a coronavirus vaccine.
-They still have to be tested before leaving the UK however and upon their return.
+They still have to be tested before leaving the UK however and upon their return, and fill in a passenger location form.

 Only UK or Irish nationals, or UK residents, are allowed in to the UK if they have been to red list countries.
-They then have to self-isolate in a government-approved quarantine hotel.
+They then have to pay to self-isolate in a government-approved quarantine hotel.

 The Department for Transport said the changes were being made to the red list to reflect "the increased case rates in these countries and the higher risk that travel from these countries poses to UK public health".